hth313/OS4/doc/shells.rst

 space.

 Not every address is actually possible.
-First of all it must be aligned to an even 4-bit word address.
-This limitation is imposed by the API, not the shell descriptor itself as it can actually handle unaligned addresses.
+First of all it must be aligned to an even 4 address.
+This limitation is imposed by the API, not the shell descriptor itself as it can handle unaligned addresses.
 Second, modules can be removed or moved to a different page while the calculator is off.
-To handle this the page numbers 0 and 1 (which actually points to the mainframe OS pages) have special meanings in the reconfiguration process.
+To handle this the page numbers 0 and 1 (which points to the mainframe OS pages) have special meanings in the reconfiguration process.
 No shell can point to these pages.
 The reconfiguration is executed when the calculator is turned on, see further below.